What are opportunistic infections?

 IOs and AIDS

 HIV weakens the immune system so they can develop opportunistic infections.
-If you are infected with HIV and develop opportunistic infections, you may have AIDS.
+If you are infected with the HIV virus and develop opportunistic infections, maybe you have AIDS.

-In the US, the Centers for Disease Control and Prevention (CDC) is responsible for deciding who has AIDS.
-The CDC has developed a list of about 24 opportunistic infections.
-If you have HIV and one or more of these "official" IOs, then you have AIDS.
+In the United States, the Centers for Disease Control and Prevention (CDC) is responsible for deciding who has AIDS.
+The CDC developed a list of about 24 opportunistic infections.
+If you have HIV and one or more of these "official" IOs, then Do you have AIDS?.
 The list is available on the The Body.
 Note the editor, this link opens in a new window and you can go there without having to get out of here.

 WHAT ARE THE MOST COMMON IOs?

-In the early years of the AIDS epidemic, IOs caused a wave of unprecedented enormity of disease and deaths, except for the proportionally smallpox crisis that devastated Europe in the 14th and 15th centuries.
+In the early years of the AIDS epidemic, IOs caused a wave of unprecedented enormity of disease and deaths, except for the proportionally smallpox crisis that devastated Europe in the fourteenth and fifteenth centuries.
 Once people started receiving antiretroviral therapy (ART), however, far fewer people developed IOs.
-It is not clear how many people with HIV develops a certain IO.
+It is not clear how many people with HIV develop a particular It is unclear how many people with HIV develops a certain IO

 In women, health problems in the vaginal area may be early signs of HIV.
 These may include pelvic inflammatory disease and bacterial vaginosis, among others.
 See Sheet of fact 610 For more information.